 No net loss of the natural carbon sinks present in World Heritage properties (by 2030): the earth’s natural carbon sinks are also places of exceptional importance for biodiversity conservation, and are facing major threats.
 The carbon stored in those ecosystems is fundamental to achieve the 1.5°C Climate target and should be a priority for natural properties;

  Net GHG emissions from land use change are reduced to zero (by 2030): IPCC states that it is one of the most important sources of GHG emissions.
-Consequently, tackling land use change is imperative to address Climate Change.
+Consequently, tackling land use change is imperative to address climate change.

 C. Life cycle assessment